 - get_name: This function retrieves the values of the private attribute name.

-- set_name: It is used to set the value of the name variable using a class object.
+- set_name: Set the value of the name variable using a class object.

 In Python, you can’t directly access the private variables.
 That’s why you included the getter method in your code.

 Here is how the above example is interactive